Keyboard shortcuts

 diagnostics(pkg)

-summary, normalize, matrix, and save also auto-detect a package passed through the legacy json argument.
-The package envelope’s model_kind routes balanced and multiconductor payloads.
+summary, normalize, matrix, and save also auto-detect .pio.json document JSON passed through the legacy json argument.
+The document metadata’s model_kind routes balanced and multiconductor model JSON.

 The optional MCP server accepts local filesystem paths and file:// URIs for path and out_path arguments.
 Remote URI schemes are rejected.
 Deployments that need filesystem containment can set POWERIO_MCP_ALLOWED_ROOTS to an os.pathsep separated list of directories; all MCP reads and writes must resolve under one of those roots.
 POWERIO_MCP_ROOT is accepted as a single root alias.